 Laks Mann is an award-winning Diversity and Inclusion Champion with a career spanning the corporate, charitable and public sectors.
-He is currently serving with the Metropolitan Police working in Strategy and Transformation, having previously worked in operational frontline policing roles.
-He qualified as a Chartered Accountant with PricewaterhouseCoopers in 2001, specialising in Real Estate M&A Tax, before joining JLL and Deutsche Bank to work in International Strategy Finance roles.
-He is currently a Mayor of London appointed Equality, Diversity and Inclusion Adviser to City Hall, a Trustee for South Asian Heritage Month, and is the Founder of Gaysians UK.
-He is the LGBT+ Positive Role Model 2020 Award Winner at the prestigious ITV National Diversity Awards, and was listed in the Top 30 BAME Leaders of 2020 by University of Oxford.
-House of Commons, Lloyd's Bank and Operation Black Vote.
+He is currently working at the College of Policing on their National Talent Development Strategy.
+Laks qualified as a Chartered Accountant with PricewaterhouseCoopers in 2001, specialising in Real Estate M&A Tax, before joining JLL and Deutsche Bank to work in International Strategy Finance roles.
+He is a Mayor of London appointed Equality, Diversity and Inclusion Advisor to City Hall, and a Trustee for South Asian Heritage Month.
+Laks was listed in the UK's Diversity Power List 22/23, is the LGBT+ Positive Role Model 2020 Award Winner at the prestigious ITV National Diversity Awards, and was listed in the UK's Top 30 BAME Leaders of 2020 by University of Oxford, House of Commons, Lloyd's Bank and Operation Black Vote.

 Mike Grant began his working life as a secondary school teacher, but then trained with KMPG in Cardiff.
 He spent his career as an accountant in a number of roles, firstly in local and central government and subsequently as a Finance Director in two higher education institutions in Wales.
 From 2004 he worked in various broad management roles within Cardiff University, retiring as a College Assistant Registrar in 2017.